-If you're wanting a simple vanilla cupcake recipe, this one is hard to beat.
+If you're wanting an old fashioned vanilla cupcake recipe, this one is hard to beat.
 It was always Mom's favorite, and it was written to instruct young girls on how to make homemade cupcakes step by step.
-The practical tips given below can be followed when making any cupcakes.
+The practical tips once mastered can be followed when making any cupcakes.

 Calling All Girls Magazine (April 1946)